 What the heck do I mean by ‘tech’?

 Time to talk about what I mean by that mega-umbrella term ‘tech’.
 This doesn’t have a pretty definition.
-In the context of this article, it’s a distinction between GRC and everything else InfoSec (a partially spurious one, because of aforementioned GRC technical components and lots of process, people, and other non-technical risks to tackle too, but it mirrors a mainstream view).
+In the context of this article, it’s a distinction between GRC and everything else InfoSec (a partially spurious one, because of aforementioned GRC technical components and lots of process, people, and other non-technical risks to tackle to make tech useful , but it mirrors a mainstream view).

 A definitive list of roles outside GRC?
 Impossible right now, although Lesley Carhart (@hacks4pancakes) has done an incredible starter for 10 on her blog.
 There will be more valuable diversity insights if we do more of that, and get better at defining what makes us good at roles.
 We’ve struggled because it keeps evolving, and responsibilities can be split 100 ways, each way easily constituting a full-time job with distinctive skills.
 By contrast, in smaller firms, all that can coalesce round a couple of blokes employed to ‘do security’.

 I’m an example of that multiplicity.
-Like many others, I started late then bounced around before ‘falling’ into security (my early background is a business degree, customer services, corporate IT support, SME desktop and network support/admin and consulting on network security, identity and access solutions and system security assessments).
-That evolved (via a number of corporate InfoSec roles) into GRC, because I was driven to better represent the work and outputs of my peers.
+Like many others, I started late then bounced around before ‘falling’ into security (my early background was a business degree, customer services, IT support, desktop and network engineering, then consulting on network security, identity and access solutions).
+That evolved, via a number of corporate ITSec and InfoSec roles, into GRC, because I was driven to better represent the work and outputs of my peers.

 How impactful is a lack female tech role models and peers?